 Step 2 – Remove Tangles With The Wide-Toothed Comb

 - The longer the lice have been there, the more the hair tends to tangle, which will cause your lice comb to get stuck!

-Step 3 – Comb Through Your Hair With a Nit Comb
+Step 3 – Comb Through Your Hair with a Nit Comb

-- Section the hair using clips.
+- It is helpful to start the treatment by sectioning the hair using clips.

-- Combing from the top, bottom and both sides of the section is the most thorough way how to comb for lice.
+- Combing from the top, bottom, and both sides of the section is the most thorough way how to comb for lice.